 When you arrive in Hawaii, you'll need to meet with a licensing agent and pick up your marriage license.
 The process usually takes around 15 minutes and requires both of you to be present.
 Take your driver's license or passport.

-We also offer check-in calls in your hotel for $149.
+You'll see the Hotel Consult service on your Information sheet.
 If you choose this service, it is possible to have your marriage license issued at that time, saving you a trip to the Hawaii State Department of Health.

 7. Be Early for a Stress-Free Experience!